Jump to main content

 (Applicable only to unpaid field related requirement such as practicum, service learning, intern, student teaching.)

-UNC purchases insurance that provides liability coverage to teacher candidates (subject coverage limitations and deductibles of the applicable insurance policy) for claims made against the teacher candidate while s/he is acting in the course and scope of her/his responsibilities in field experience.
+UNC purchases insurance that provides liability coverage to teacher candidates (subject coverage limitations and deductibles of the applicable insurance policy) for claims made against the teacher candidate while they are acting in the course and scope of their responsibilities in field experience.
 Such coverage is subject to limitations and exclusions for, among other things, alleged intentional acts and other uncovered claims.